 Skylodge Adventure Suites

 Built about 1200 feet above the sea level on a cliff, this suite is located halfway between Urubamba and Ollantaytambo.
-This small suite is one of the great places to stay for adventurers and has attracted many tourists worldwide.
+This small suite is one of the great places to stay for adventurers and one of beautiful Peru attractions.
 The suite is made of egg-shaped polycarbonate shields that move along a zigzag path.
 When you dare to go into this beautiful suite, you can see the eye-catching scenery around you.
 These beautiful landscapes include the river, the beautiful valley underneath and the overnight stars.

 Train to Machu Picchu